HannaSharma05/Day8SpringBoot-Actuator/README.md

 ---------------------
 📸 Sample Response

-GET /hello
+GET /hello:

-Hello Actuator is running
+Hello!
+Actuator is running!

-GET /actuator/health
+GET /actuator/health:

 json{
   "status": "UP"
 }

 All of this is exposed through simple REST endpoints under the /actuator base path, which makes it incredibly useful for debugging, monitoring, and integrating with tools like Prometheus, Grafana, and Kubernetes health checks.